ODM2/ODM2ControlledVocabularies/README.md

 ### Credits

-This work was supported by National Science Foundation Grant [EAR-1224638](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1224638).
+This work was supported by National Science Foundation Grants [EAR-1332257](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1332257) and  [EAR-1224638](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1224638).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.